 It’s normal if you’ve been in a relationship with a narcissist or a psychopath to try to read the signs and figure out how to know if a narcissist is finished with you.
 You may feel obsessed with the idea that by going back over every word and action that took place between you, you can see into the future.

-Relationships with narcissists have a cycle to them that plays out again and again: they draw you in close, then they do an about-face and begin to verbally abuse you and withdraw, finally, they discard you for some reason that usually seems inexplicable.
+Relationships with narcissists have a cycle to them that plays out again and again.
+The narcissist draws you in close, then does an about-face, and begins to withdraw and verbally abuse you.
+Finally, they discard you for some reason that usually seems inexplicable.

 I’m here to tell you the one way how to know if a narcissist is finished with you.

 This relationship pattern I described above is known as the idealize-devalue-discard-hoover cycle.
 Many of us found ourselves caught in it for years.
 It’s the reason why we are left in limbo.
 [Read: The Real Narcissistic Abuse Cycle: Why You Can’t Go No Contact]